 Call for Papers

-SEConfig invites extended abstracts/short research papers, practice papers and experience reports, position and vision papers.
+SEConfig invites extended abstracts/short research papers, practice papers, and experience reports, position and vision papers.
 All kinds of papers will be two to four (2–4) pages long.
 Extended abstracts (2 pages) and short research papers (4 pages) present on-going work where authors want to start a discussion and receive feedback from the community.
-Practice papers and experience reports (2–4 pages) provide insight intro problems and challenges faced in practice with possible steps for resolution and a call for further examination and discussion within the workshop.
-Position and vision papers (2–4 pages) formulate a higher level perspective and present potential directions of the field.
+Practice papers and experience reports (2–4 pages) provide insight into problems and challenges faced in practice with possible steps for resolution and a call for further examination and discussion within the workshop.
+Position and vision papers (2–4 pages) formulate a higher-level perspective and present potential directions of the field.

 All submissions should be made through EasyChair

 SEConfig will be held on Friday, November 15, 2019.